lex-node/governance/constitution/constitution.md

 9.4.
 The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour once Decentralization Day has been achieved, subject to Majority Approval.

 9.5.
 The Champion option for the Trusted Stake will be in place at least until the Pocket Community Game has been in operation for one full season, after which the Council will hold a majority vote on whether to keep it.

+## Interpretation, Dispute Resolution, Etc.

+### Interpretation

+1.1.
+This Constitution does not take precedence over the Pocket Protocol.
+If there is any conflict or inconsistency between this Constitution and the Pocket Protocol with respect to any matter, the Pocket Protocol shall prevail, govern and control such matter, except if such conflict or inconsistency arises as a result of a Material Adverse Exception Event.
+Material Adverse Exception Event (MAEE) means:

+1.2.
+The Mission Statement and Principles are non-binding recitals provided for informational purposes only; provided, however, that in the event of any ambiguity in the interpretation of the plain language of the Articles, the resolution of such ambiguity shall take into account the Mission Statement and Principles.

+1.3.
+Any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of this Constitution.

+### Binding Nature of Constitution

+2.1.
+Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (a) the Pocket Network (whether through Pocket Core or any other software); (b) the Pocket Blockchain; or (c) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each such Person, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constitution.

+2.2.
+Without limiting the generality of Section 2.1, entry into the Council, and the signing of this Constitution required to mint oneself a Voting Token, or to submit any other action to the Council, shall constitute consent to the terms of this Constitution.

+2.3.
+All service providers who stake or sign transactions on behalf of Users, or develop tools to facilitate staking or signing by Users, shall make every effort to inform said Users of this Constitution's terms.
+Service providers shall be liable for losses resulting from failure to do this.

+### Entire Agreement

+2.4.
+This Constitution constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior agreements and understandings, both written and oral, among the Parties (or any of them) with respect to the subject matter hereof.

+### Severability

+2.5.
+In the event any one or more of the provisions of this Constitution is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this Constitution operate or would prospectively operate to invalidate this Constitution, then and in any such event, such provisions only will be deemed null and void and will not affect any other provision of this Constitution and the remaining provisions of this Constitution will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.

+### Notices

+2.6.
+Any notice required or permitted by this Constitution will be deemed sufficient when published on the Pocket Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently.

+### Arbitration

+3.1.
+Unless otherwise stated in this Constitution, any controversy between members of the Council arising out of or in connection with this Constitution shall be submitted to Aragon Court for resolution under its public arbitration rules, as amended from time to time.

+3.2.
+Controversies arising out of or in connection with actions that are bound programmatically to this Constitution, meaning they are made disputable by Aragon Agreements, must be submitted before the action executes; if not, the controversy shall be deemed resolved in favor of the action. [?]

+3.3.
+In the event that Aragon Court is not accessible, the Foundation shall refer the dispute to the International Chamber of Commerce for arbitration according to their rules.

+3.4.
+By consenting to this Constitution, all Parties waive their right to resolve any controversy in any manner other than defined in this Constitution.
+EACH PARTY HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION, PROCEEDING OR COUNTERCLAIM WHETHER BASED ON CONTRACT, TORT OR OTHERWISE ARISING OUT OF OR RELATING TO THIS CONSTITUTION, THE DAO, OR THE MATTERS CONTEMPLATED HEREBY OR THE ACTIONS OF SUCH PARTIES IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT HEREOF.

+[NOTE TO SELF: CHOICE OF LAW?]
+[NOTE TO SELF: BEEF UP ARBITRATION PROVISIONS ('final, binding and determinative resolution' etc.)]

 # Definitions